-Now let us assume that $G$ has decidable word problem.
-Note that the definition of $\ast_{p}$ above is recursive.
-Given an arbitrary pattern $p$, and $m\in\Z$, we can decide if the group element $1_{G}\ast_{p}m$ is defined, and compute it.
-This shows that the conditions (1) and (2) are decidable over patterns, and thus $\J$ is a decidable set.
-This shows that $X_{\J}$ is an effective subshift. \end{proof} We now describe a subshift on $G$ whose elements describe, simultaneously, translation-like actions, and configurations from a subshift over $\Z$.
+We now verify that, having $G$ decidable word problem, the subshift $X_{J}(\Z,G)$ is effective.
+The definition of $\ast_{p}$ above is recursive: given a pattern $p$ on alphabet $B$ and $m\in\Z$, we can decide if the group element $1_{G}\ast_{p}m$ is defined, and compute it.
+This shows that the conditions on patterns (1), (2), and (3) are decidable over patterns, and thus that $\J$ is a decidable set of patterns.
+Thus $X_{\J}$ is an effective subshift. \end{proof} We now describe a subshift on $G$ whose elements describe, simultaneously, translation-like actions, and configurations from a subshift over $\Z$.
+See \Cref{fig:translation-like-actions-y-subshift}.
 Let $A$ be an arbitrary finite alphabet, and let $B$ be the alphabet already defined and which depends on the natural number $J$.
-Note that elements of $(A\times B)^{G}$ can be conveniently written as $(y,x)$ for $y\in A^{G}$ and $x\in B^{G}$; we will write $\pi_{A}:A\times B\to A$ and $\pi_{B}:A\times B\to B$ for the projections to the first and second coordinate, respectively. \begin{defn} For a one dimensional subshift $Y\subset A^{\Z}$, let $Y[X_{J}(\Z,G)]$ be the set of all configurations $(y,x)\in(A\times B)^{G}$ such that \begin{enumerate} \item $x\in X_{J}(\Z,G)$, and \item for any $g\in G$, the $A^{\Z}$ element defined by $y(m)=\pi_{A}(y(g\ast_{x}m)$ lies in $Y$. \end{enumerate} \end{defn}
+Elements of $(A\times B)^{G}$ can be conveniently written as $(y,x)$ for $y\in A^{G}$ and $x\in B^{G}$.
+We will write $\pi_{A}\colon A\times B\to A$ and $\pi_{B}\colon A\times B\to B$ for the projections to the first and second coordinate, respectively. \begin{definition} For a one dimensional subshift $Y\subset A^{\Z}$, we define $Y[X_{J}(\Z,G)]$ as the set of all configurations $(y,x)\in(A\times B)^{G}$ such that the following two conditions are satisfied: \begin{enumerate} \item $x\in X_{J}(\Z,G)$. \item For every $g\in G$, the element $m\mapsto y(g\ast_{x}m)$, $m\in\Z$, lies in $Y$. \end{enumerate} \end{definition}

-\begin{prop} The set $Y[X_{J}(\Z,G)]$ is a subshift.
-If we assume that $G$ has decidable word problem and $Y$ is an effective subshift, then $Y[X_{J}(\Z,G)]$ is an effective subshift. \end{prop}
+\begin{proposition} The set $Y[X_{J}(\Z,G)]$ is a subshift.
+If $G$ has decidable word problem and $Y$ is an effective subshift, then $Y[X_{J}(\Z,G)]$ is an effective subshift. \end{proposition}